2006 update

 That's ok.
 Science is all about recognizing that earlier ideas may have been wrong.
 For a long time biologists thought that all microbes causing diseases in humans were bacteria.
 At some point scientists realized that there was another class of microbe more properly described as viruses, and they had to change their ideas about which bug was what.
 We are all better off now as the new classification has clarified meaning and has allowed researchers and health professionals to communicate with each other and the public.
 Astronomers had to revise their classification in light of our improved understanding of the solar system.
 Pluto is now recognized as a large member of the trans-Neptunian population.

-Will this decision cause a cultural revolution?
+Did the decision cause a cultural revolution?

 How did the IAU arrive at its decision?